gioconte/SEBC/challenges/labs/1_mysql.md

 Starting MySQL server:
 ```
 [root@ip-172-31-17-8 tmp]# service mysqld start
-Initializing MySQL database:  2016-11-18 03:43:06 0 [Warning] Using unique option prefix key_buffer instead of key_buffer_size is deprecated and will be removed in a future release.
+Initializing MySQL database:  2016-11-18 03:43:06 0 [Warning] Using unique option prefix

+key_buffer instead of key_buffer_size is deprecated and will be removed in a future release.

 Please use the full name instead.
 2016-11-18 03:43:06 0 [Warning] TIMESTAMP with implicit DEFAULT value is deprecated.
+Please use

-Please use --explicit_defaults_for_timestamp server option (see documentation for more details).
+--explicit_defaults_for_timestamp server option (see documentation for more details).
-2016-11-18 03:43:06 0 [Note] Ignoring --secure-file-priv value as server is running with --bootstrap.
+2016-11-18 03:43:06 0 [Note] Ignoring --secure-file-priv value as server is running with --

+bootstrap.
 2016-11-18 03:43:06 0 [Note] /usr/sbin/mysqld (mysqld 5.6.34-log) starting as process 24736 ...
 2016-11-18 03:43:06 24736 [Note] InnoDB: Using atomics to ref count buffer pool pages
 2016-11-18 03:43:06 24736 [Note] InnoDB: The InnoDB memory heap is disabled